 - Dog friendly

 Kids you have to take a snap of parents against I LOVE TAUPO sign.
 It’s a classic holiday insta moment.

 Opepe Scenic and Historic Reserve Walk

 Explore rare mature podocarp forest, discover local Maori history and relics from the historic Opepe township.
 The walk is split by a major highway and take care crossing the road.
 On one side is a small cemetery for military personnel who lost their lives during the NZ Land Wars.
-On the other side (more interesting) is the compostable toilets and entrance to the walk.
-At times the walk covers the original Napier – Taupo highway, a historic milling site and relics from Opepe township.
+On the other side is a compostable toilet and the entrance to an interesting walk.
+At times the walk follows the original Napier – Taupo highway, a historic milling site and relics from Opepe township.
 There are plaques describing flora, fauna and historic sites.